 Designed to acquaint the beginning actor with the fundamentals of acting, this course explores the physical, vocal, emotional, and technical aspects of the actor's craft.

-TH 1533 Voice and Diction (3-0-3)
+TH 1533 Voice & Diction (3-0-3)

-Study of vocal mechanism, phonetics, International Phonetic Alphabet, and related exercises to improve student's voice, articulation, pronunciation and expressive intonation for effective oral communication. classes for students who lack the necessary skills to be successful in college-level courses.
+Study of vocal mechanism, phonetics, International Phonetic Alphabet, and related exercises to improve student's voice, articulation, pronunciation and expressive intonation for effective oral communication.